julian-baumann/data-rct/README.md

 ## Encryption

-> I am by no means a security expert.
-I did my best to secure the stream.
-If you may find any vulnerabilities or attack surfaces, let me know
+> I am not a security expert by any means.
+I've done my best to secure the stream.
+Let me know if you find any vulnerabilities or attack surfaces

 The network stream is encrypted and authorized using the `XChaCha20Poly1305` algorithm ([using this crate](https://docs.rs/chacha20poly1305/0.10.1/chacha20poly1305/)).